 - Decide when you want to apply to graduate school.
 Many students choose to gain experience before applying to medical school rather than applying senior year.
 Talk to your advisor about your situation.

 - Attend the Orientation for Juniors and Seniors Applying in [the Coming Year] held each September.
 See the Career Services Events Calendar for time and date.

 - In the fall, continue working with the health careers advisor and the Health Careers Evaluation Committee (HCEC) to prepare your application and practice interviewing.

 - In the spring, schedule a HCEC mock interview with Arts & Sciences Career Development.

 - Attend the Health Careers Evaluation Committee (HCEC) orientation in November that focuses on letters of recommendation needed for medical and dental school.
 Pre-vet and other students should visit the Career Services events calendar for relevant events.

 - Begin working closely with the HCEC on a plan to prepare your application.

 Senior year (If you are applying to go directly to school)

 - Submit secondary applications and interview for medical school.

-- Check your courses with the recommendation lists in the Cornell Career Services guides before pre-enrolling for courses each semester, and run them by the Health Careers Advisor, faculty advisor or an advising dean.
+- Check your courses with the recommendation lists in the Cornell Career Services guides before pre-enrolling for courses each semester, and run them by the Health Careers Advisor, faculty advisor or an A&S academic advisor.